ycexiao/scikit-package/doc/source/tutorials/level-1-2-3-tutorials.rst

 Congratulation!
 You are now able to reuse code within a file by creating a function.
 Before we move on to the next level, let's learn about setting up a ``conda`` environment to install packages and run Python code in the following section.

-.. _conda-setup-simple:
+.. _conda-env-setup-simple:

-.. include:: snippets/conda-env-setup-simple.rst
+.. include:: ../snippets/conda-env-setup-simple.rst

 What's next?
 ^^^^^^^^^^^^

 You may proceed to Level 2 below.
 You will learn to share the ``dot_product`` across multiple Python files and modules.

+.. _tutorial-level-2:

 Level 2.
 Reuse code across files
 --------------------------------